 Whole Wheat vs. Gluten-Free Pastina :

-While traditional pastina is Packed with nutrients, whole wheat and gluten-free options cater to specific dietary needs:
+While traditional patina is Packed with nutrients, whole wheat and gluten-free options cater to specific dietary needs:

-- Whole Wheat Pastina’s: Contains higher fiber content, aiding in digestion and promoting a feeling of fullness.
+- Whole Wheat Pastina’s: Contains higher fiber content, aiding digestion and promoting a feeling of fullness.

 - Gluten-Free Pastina’s: Lighter in protein but perfect for those with gluten sensitivities.